simonthor/simonthor/README.md

 Hi!

 I'm a student and part-time researcher at the KTH Royal Institute of Technology.
-I conduct research on space physics and I am also interested in particle physics and data science.
+I conduct research on space physics and particle physics.
+I am also interested in data science.

 The pinned projects below are some projects I actively work on.